 - Florida workers compensation coverage will replace part of your lost wages if the doctor says you must not work for a certain period of time due to the injury or illness.

-Most injured workers recover benefits in a timely manner in a workers’ compensation claim, but for some, it may be necessary to file the claim with the Florida Division of Workers’ Compensation.
+In a workers’ compensation claim, most injured workers will recover benefits in a timely manner, but for some, it may be necessary to file the claim with the Florida Division of Workers’ Compensation.

 Personal Injury 101

-Anyone (not just an employee) who is injured due to the carelessness or negligence of another may be eligible to bring a personal injury lawsuit.
+Compensation isn’t limited to employees injured on the job.
+Anyone who is injured due to the carelessness or negligence of another may be eligible to bring a personal injury lawsuit.
 But in order to recover damages, the injured party, or plaintiff, must prove that: